beehive-lab/tornadovm-benchmarks/README.md

 the TornadoVM applications with Java Streams and Java Vector API.
 Not all implementations contain the Java Vector API at the moment.

+Note: this benchmarking suite is currently under development and definition.
+Some kernels may not be suitable due to lack of relevance or input size limitations on certain accelerators.
+The suite aims to showcase code diversification, with a focus on LLM, physics, and math simulation workloads.

 ## How to build?